 The Women’s Law Center’s free hotlines answer questions about family law.
 Hotlines are staffed by experienced attorneys.
 While hotline attorneys cannot represent you in court, they will provide basic information to help you understand your rights and tell you about other community resources to help you.
 Hotline services are anonymous and are available to men and women.

 Meet with a lawyer for legal advice concerning Family Law cases: custody, divorce, visitation, child support, name change, etc. Free Family Law legal clinics are held in every jurisdiction in Maryland.
-Call respective circuit courts for hours and locations.
+Call respective circuit courts for hours and locations, current clinic is Mondays, 9:00 AM – 12:00 PM.

 This is a resource center for families and schools serving families and educators of children with disabilities in Caroline County.
 Services include special education resources, information and referral, assistance with the I.E.P., seminars and workshops, consultation, lending library, newsletter, information about local, state, and national parent organizations, facilitation of parent and children's support groups.
 There is a Mom's Mornings Together support group for moms with children with disabilities.
 The children are invited, it meets the last Monday of the month at 10:00am at Denton Elementary School, Portable #2.
 Periodically offers Sibshops programs.
 These programs target siblings of special needs children and celebrates the contributions they make toward their disabled sibling.